Ahh shit… You utter the first word of the day as a dying declaration.

 There may not be a clock in the test room.
 Set your watch to noon as each exam period begins to put yourself on track.

-5. Get to the test center (or logged in for remote bar exams) on time.
+5. Get to the test center on time.

 Check with your state bar; for example, see instructions here if you’re in CA.

 6. Don’t gamble on subject predictions.

-I know everyone is interested in these (yet get mad when subjects actually get leaked), but I don’t recommend paying too much attention to them.
+I know everyone is interested in these, but I don’t recommend relying too much on them.
 Use them for entertainment purposes because all subjects are fair game.
 Personally, I’d focus more on areas where points are concentrated and subjects I’m weak at.

-Even if you’re desperately strapped for time, at least read some model answers for subjects you can’t get to.
+Even if you’re desperately strapped for time, at least read some model answers and outlines for subjects you can’t get to.